 To qualify for charity or financial assistance programs, you will be asked to complete a form and include either your most recent federal income tax return (for example, a 1040, 1040A, or 1040EZ), or other documents listed in the hospital or clinic’s application form, such as your state tax return and pay stubs that verify your income.

 It’s no secret medical bills are among the most complicated and confusing most of us will see.
 The American Academy of Family Physicians published a brief guide to understanding your medical bills.
 If it appears your medical bill contains an error, discuss the charges with the service provider.
 Alternatively, consider hiring a consumer advocate such as Health CPA, or Medical Cost Advocate or Insurance Negotiating Service.
 These three services work on a contingency basis, which means they cost you nothing if they cannot save money on your medical bill.

 If you exhausted all the options mentioned above, you have four options:

-Help may also be available though church, civic, social, and fraternal groups in the community, as well as Salvation Army, Catholic Social Services, the United Way, Jewish Social Services, and others that can be found in the yellow pages.
+Help may also be available though church, civic, social, and fraternal groups in your community, as well as Salvation Army, Catholic Social Services, United Way, Jewish Social Services, and others that can be found in the yellow pages.
 Your situation may seem dire, but you are not alone in facing these hurdles, so reach out these and other reputable organizations.

 I hope this information helps you Find.
 Learn & Save.